decentralised-dataexchange/nordxdataspace/README.md

 The indy based trust anchor was originally used by Data4Diabetes - Swedish Health Data Space pilot with diabetes data using a MyData Operator infrastructure, funded by Vinnova.
 Vinnova or the Swedish Agency for Innovation Systems, is the Swedish government agency that administers state funding for research and development.

-## Release status (Specifications deliverables)
+## Release status

-The first version of the DA specification is released and implemented.
+The NordXDataspace is now live, with a live indy network with validator nodes.
                                                                                                                                       |
 ## Other resources